Sign in

 remote work tech skills

-In an environment of micro-management there’s usually somebody organising for you, whether you like it or not.
+This is where our organizational skills come into play.
+No longer are we forced to report to an staid environment. of micro managers controlling our every move.
+Corporate cultures replete with strict supervisors employing micro-management tactics whereby somebody organizes for you, whether you like it or not.
 In any office there is a structure you fit into.
-It’s different when working remotely.
-You need to manage and organise with less supervision, including all your tasks and time.
+It’s different when working virtually.
+You need to manage and organize with less supervision, including all your tasks and time.

 remote work organisational skills

 Trust and tolerance are not always in high supply in an office environment.
 That’s a problem of always being able see your colleagues’ reactions – you know when colleagues are happy, annoyed, tired, impressed and unimpressed with your work.
-People show their stresses and frustrations.
-These build upon each other and the general office atmosphere is rarely open and tolerant.
+People show their stresses and frustrations nonverbally.
+These nonverbal cues are sent and received subconsciously.
+These nonverbal forms of communication to help us understand the context in which a message was sent and to convey the senders true intentions.
+When telecommuting, we often don’t have the opportunity to take advantage of wealth of information nonverbal expressions provide.

-When working remotely you don’t get chance to share your worries and concerns as often.
+Further, when teleworking we don’t get many chances to share our worries and concerns as often.
 Conversely, most remote workers are more tolerant of their colleagues because they appreciate how everybody is battling their own set of remote working challenges.
 You are forced to trust your colleagues to do their job, just as you do yours.
 And as you begin to enjoy a better work-life balance you are more tolerant of your colleagues who are doing the same.
+In fact, there is research evidencing greater sense of trust among remote staff and their location independent peers.
+A study has concluded remote working respondents “reported that their team became more comfortable with being emotionally vulnerable with each other, leaned on each other for support, and trusted each other more than before the switch to remote work.”
+If you want to read more about building trusting relationships when telecommuting, see below.

 remote work trust and tolerance

-One of the most celebrated benefits of working remotely is a better work to life balance.
+One of the most celebrated benefits of working from home is a better work to life balance.
 Improving the balance between work and life is something you can learn and there is a hidden lesson from remote working.
+Research has shown, remote workers reporting that they are better able and equipped to achieve work life balance without negatively impacting their work performance. (

 But is the best work life balance simply sleep – commute – work – commute – live.
 Or is working one part of living?
 Experienced remote workers use this to their advantage.
 They detach their role from their physical location, so they can live more and work less.
 Separating home life from work life initially seems to be a big challenge, but it becomes the greatest benefit to working remotely.